khushboocodes/ResumAI/README.md

 - *Used Pre-trained Model*
-- *Used ChatGPT to fix few errors*
+- *Used ChatGPT to fix few errors and research*

 ---